 The current expiration dates of our program agreements with our five largest partners range from 2026 through 2033.
-In addition, a total of 15 of our 25 largest ongoing program agreements have an expiration date in 2026 or beyond, which represented in the aggregate 92% of our interest and fees on loans for the year ended December 31, 2022 and 90% of our loan receivables at December 31, 2022, attributable to our 25 largest ongoing programs.
+In addition, a total of 18 of our 25 largest program agreements have an expiration date in 2026 or beyond.
+These program agreements represented, in the aggregate, 94% of our interest and fees on loans for the year ended December 31, 2023 and 92% of our loan receivables at December 31, 2023 attributable to our 25 largest programs.

-- Growth in interchange revenues and loyalty program costs.
-We believe that as a result of the overall growth in Dual Card and general purpose cobranded credit card transactions occurring outside of our credit card partners' locations, interchange revenues will continue to increase.
+• Growth in interchange revenues and loyalty program costs.
+We believe that as a result of the overall growth in Dual Card and general purpose co-branded credit card transactions occurring outside of our credit card partners' locations, interchange revenues will continue to increase.
 The expected growth in these transactions is driven, in part, by both existing and new loyalty programs with our credit card partners.
 In addition, we continue to offer and add new loyalty programs for our private label credit cards, for which we typically do not receive interchange fees.
 The growth in these existing and new loyalty programs will result in an increase in costs associated with these programs.
-For the year ended December 31, 2022, our loyalty program costs were partially offset by our interchange revenues, although the increase in loyalty program costs exceeded the increase in interchange revenues.
-Overall, we expect these trends for our loyalty program costs and interchange revenues to continue in 2023.
-These changes have been contemplated in our program agreements with our partners and are a component of the calculation of our payments due under our retailer share arrangements. - Capital and liquidity levels.
+For the year ended December 31, 2023, our loyalty program costs were partially offset by our interchange revenues, although the increase in loyalty program costs and interchange revenues to continue in 2024.
+These changes have been contemplated in our program agreements with our partners and are a component of the calculation of our payments due under our retailer share arrangements.

+Capital and liquidity levels.
 We continue to expect to maintain sufficient capital and liquidity resources to support our daily operations, our business growth, and our credit ratings as well as regulatory and compliance requirements in a cost effective and prudent manner through expected and unexpected market environments.
-During the year ended December 31, 2022, we declared and paid common stock dividends of \$434 million and repurchased \$3.3 billion of our outstanding common stock.
+During the year ended December 31, 2023, we declared and paid common stock dividends of \$406 million and repurchased \$1.1 billion of our outstanding common stock.
 We plan to continue to deploy capital through both dividends and share repurchases, subject to regulatory restrictions, as well as to support business growth.
-At December 31, 2022 we had \$700 million remaining in share repurchase authorization.
+At December 31, 2023 we had \$600 million remaining in share repurchase authorization.
 We continue to expect to maintain capital ratios well in excess of minimum regulatory requirements.
-At December 31, 2022, the Company had a Basel III common equity Tier 1 ratio of 12.8%, which reflects our election to defer the impact of CECL on our regulatory capital and the current year phase-in of 25% of the impact.
+At December 31, 2023, the Company had a Basel III common equity Tier 1 ratio of 12.2%, which reflects our election to defer the impact of CECL on our regulatory capital and the current year phasein of 25% of the impact.
 The effects of CECL are being phased-in over a three-year transitional period through December 31, 2024 and will be fully phased-in beginning in the first quarter of 2025.
-As a result of the second year of the phase-in, our common equity Tier 1 ratio will be reduced by approximately 60 additional basis points in 2023.
+As a result of the third year of the phase-in, our common equity Tier 1 ratio will be reduced by approximately 50 additional basis points in 2024.
+In addition, in the first guarter of 2024, we expect to close both the sale of Pets Best and the acquisition of Ally Lending.
+The net impact of these transactions to our regulatory capital will result in an increase to our common equity Tier 1 ratio.

 We expect that our liquidity portfolio will continue to be sufficient to support all of our business objectives and to meet all regulatory requirements for the foreseeable future.
-At December 31, 2022 our liquid assets were \$14.2 billion, an increase of 9% compared to the prior year, primarily as a result of deposit growth, the proceeds from portfolio sales in the second quarter of 2022 and retention of excess cash flows from operations, partially offset by loan receivables growth and share repurchase activity.
+At December 31, 2023 our liquid assets were \$16.8 billion, an increase of 18% compared to the prior year, primarily as a result of deposit growth, and retention of excess cash flows from operations, partially offset by loan receivables growth and share repurchase activity.